uyuni-project/uyuni-rfc/accepted/00000-salt-ssh-with-salt-bundle.md

 [unresolved]: #unresolved-questions

 - The way to update Salt Bundle used for Salt-SSH on the managed system and validate it (cases when we need to redeploy it).
+  It can be easily solved with including sha256 to `venv-enabled-ARCH.txt` in the root of bootstrap repo.
+Now we are only checking for the presence of the file, but we can also include the hash of the `venv-salt-minion` package there and check it with the pre flight script to check if we need to update the bundle on the managed system.
+  But it doesn't check the consistency of the deployed codebase.